-NOTE 1—The VHT beamformer can use the sounding dialog token in the VHT Compressed Beamforming frame(s) of the VHT Compressed Beamforming feedback to associate the feedback with a prior VHT NDP Announcement frame and thus compute the delay between sounding and receiving the feedback.
-The VHT beamformer can use this delay time when making a decision regarding the applicability of the feedback for the link.
+NOTE 1—The S1G beamformer can use the sounding dialog token in the S1G Compressed Beamforming frame(s) of the S1G Compressed Beamforming feedback to associate the feedback with a prior S1G NDP Announcement frame and thus compute the delay between sounding and receiving the feedback.
+The S1G beamformer can use this delay time when making a decision regarding the applicability of the feedback for the link.

-NOTE 2—Recovery in the case of a missing response to a VHT NDP Announcement or Beamforming Report Poll frame follows the rules for multiple frame transmission in an EDCA TXOP (see 9.22.2.7 (Multiple frame transmission in an EDCA TXOP)).
+NOTE 2—Recovery in the case of a missing response to an S1G NDP Announcement or Beamforming Report Poll frame follows the rules for multiple frame transmission in an EDCA TXOP (see 9.22.2.7 (Multiple frame transmission in an EDCA TXOP)).

-VHT Compressed Beamforming feedback is comprised of the VHT Compressed Beamforming Report information (see Table 8-75 (VHT Compressed Beamforming Report information)) and the MU Exclusive Beamforming Report information (see Table 8-78 (MU Exclusive Beamforming Report information)).
-Subclause 8.6.23.2 (VHT Compressed Beamforming frame format) specifies how VHT Compressed
+S1G Compressed Beamforming feedback is comprised of the S1G Compressed Beamforming Report information (see Table 8-75 (S1G Compressed Beamforming Report information)) and the MU Exclusive Beamforming Report information (see Table 8-78 (MU Exclusive Beamforming Report information)).
+Subclause 8.6.23.2 (S1G Compressed Beamforming frame format) specifies how S1G Compressed

-Beamforming feedback is converted into a VHT Compressed Beamforming frame, and it also specifies the rules for the presence or absence of the two fields listed here.
+Beamforming feedback is converted into an S1G Compressed Beamforming frame, and it also specifies the rules for the presence or absence of the two fields listed here.

 In a frame transmitted by a TVHT STA, the TVHT Compressed Beamforming Report field replaces the VHT Compressed Beamforming Report field.